Romania Itinerary How To Plan a One Week Trip to Romania by JetSettingFools.com

 Figuring Out How Many Days to Spend in Romania

-We understand, however, that fellow travelers may have more – or less – time to spend in Romania.
-Therefore, at the end of our featured One Week Romania Itinerary, we offer suggestions for shorter as well as longer itineraries.
+We believe a 7 Day Romania Trip allows just enough time to experience the highlights.
+However, we understand that fellow travelers may have more – or less – time to spend in Romania.
+Therefore, at the end of our featured One Week Romania Itinerary, we offer suggestions for shorter and longer itineraries.

 Deciding to Drive or Use Public Transport

 Getting around Romania is not easy.
-The country is large and the roads are woefully lacking (both in terms of quality and quantity).
-While renting a car allows for the most freedom, driving in Romania presents quite a few challenges.
+The country is massive and roads are woefully lacking (both in terms of quality and quantity).
+While renting a car allows for the most freedom, driving in Romania presents a few challenges and could be very stressful.

-Rather than taking on Romanian roads on your own, in our Itinerary for Romania we recommend using public transit.
-The top tings to see in Romania can be reached with bus or train.
+Rather than taking on the Romanian roads, we recommend using public transit.
+Most of the top things to see in Romania can be reached with bus or train.

-In fact, our outlined trip plan can be used as a Romania Train Itinerary or Bus Itinerary (or a combination of both).
-And, of course, travelers who are comfortable in the driver’s seat can use the detailed outline as a Romania Road Trip Itinerary.
-We offer more tips for getting around Romania at the end of the article.
+In fact, our outlined plan can be used as a Romania Train Itinerary or Bus Itinerary (or a combination of both).
+And, of course, travelers who are comfortable in the driver’s seat can use it as a Romania Road Trip Itinerary.
+We offer additional tips for getting around Romania at the end of the article.

 Budget For Your Trip to Romania

-Romania is one of the most affordable destinations in Europe, so planning a vacation in Romania doesn’t have to be expensive.
+As one of the most affordable destinations in Europe, planning a vacation in Romania doesn’t have to be expensive.
 Whether you are planning a luxury getaway or a Romania backpacking itinerary, you can completely experience the destinations featured in our day-by-day outline.

 Plan the Best Romania Vacation

-Of course, there is much more to planning a vacation to Romania than deciding where to go, how long to stay and what method of transport to use to get around.
+Of course, there is much more to planning a vacation to Romania than deciding where to go and how long to stay.
 Therefore, in addition to our day-by-day guide, we offer Romania travel tips on what to eat, when to go, how to get there, where to stay and what to pack.

 Travelers making the trip from overseas can find more useful tips in our Guide to Planning a Perfect Europe Vacation.

 As you begin to make reservations, staying organized is key!
-We suggest using a travel planner, like our Printable Travel Planner, to stay on top of all the details.
+We suggest using our Printable Travel Planner, to stay on top of all the details.

 Travel Planner Printables by JetSettingFools.com